Facial nerve decompression: Indications and contraindications

 Individuals with Bell's palsy or Ramsey hunt syndrome may benefit from facial nerve decompression, but this is controversial.

 Procedure

 The aim of decompression surgery is to open the affected area and nerve sheath, and to release pressure.
 This reduces compression on the nerve fibers, improves blood circulation and minimizes damage to distal nerve fibers.

-Several surgicala approaches are described to achieve decompression:
+Several surgical approaches are described to achieve decompression: